Review | Getting around ‘Dying Light 2 Stay Human’ is a treat. The rest, not so much.

-“Stay Human” is set after one of those all-too-familiar zombie viruses has ravaged the world, and humanity has reorganized into several ideologically opposed statelets of weary-eyed survivors and murderous, Mad Max-style bandits.
+“Stay Human” is set after one of those all-too-familiar zombie viruses has ravaged the world and humanity has reorganized into several ideologically opposed statelets of weary-eyed survivors and murderous, Mad Max-style bandits.
 You play as Aiden, a parkour-running deliveryman trying to find his long-lost sister among the ruins of the fictional European city of Villedor.
 Aiden is defined by little more than his preternatural athleticism, keen sense of observation and a constant willingness to take on tasks offered by any nearby person yelping for help.
-The former of those traits makes his character a joy to inhabit; the latter contributes to a narrative void that keeps “Stay Human’s” dynamic exploration from being as compelling as it could be.
+The first of those traits makes his character a joy to inhabit; the last contributes to a narrative void that keeps the dynamic exploration of “Stay Human” from being as compelling as it could be.

 These issues are clear from the beginning.
 “Stay Human” opens by stumbling through a long scene of characters in apocalyptic rags dreaming of the day they can retire from their work as wasteland couriers.
 Aiden and a colleague scavenge through an empty house, skeletons draped like decorative rugs on couches next to dusty artifacts from the days before everything went wrong.
-The dialogue is dreadful, stiffly voiced and peppered with awkwardly placed curses, and the cramped setting provides few opportunities to showcase “Stay Human’s” excellent parkour movement mechanics.
-To properly pick clean an environment, you have to trigger Aiden’s “survivor sense” by pressing down on the right thumbstick, which drenches the screen in halogen-bright waves to mark the locations of useful loot.
-Instead of allowing the player to take in the scene before them and allow a sense of place to develop, they’re encouraged to assess a location with the robotic outlook of a Roomba, combing every new room for glowing items.
+The dialogue is dreadful, stiffly voiced and peppered with awkwardly placed curses, and the cramped setting provides few opportunities to showcase the excellent parkour movement mechanics of “Stay Human.”
+To properly pick clean an environment, you have to trigger Aiden’s “survivor sense” by pressing down on the right thumbstick, which drenches the screen in halogen-bright waves to mark locations of useful loot.
+Instead of allowing players to take in the scene before them and allowing a sense of place to develop, they’re encouraged to assess locations with the robotic outlook of a Roomba, combing every new room for glowing items.

 This opening encapsulates the problems that plague “Stay Human” while minimizing the exceptional action that compensates for them in other parts of the game.
 And both of these issues — the distracting loot-hunting HUD and the poor character performances — persist throughout the game.